Akhand-p-singh/Excel-Project/README.md

 ![App Screen Shot](https://raw.githubusercontent.com/Akhand-p-singh/Excel-Project/master/2.%20Bike%20Sales%20Dashboard/Dashboard%20Image.png)

-Survey was done among the people from different regions and from the categories like highest education, Salary, how much you travel from your bike.
+A survey was done among people from different regions and from categories like highest education, Salary, and how much you travel from your bike.

 #### Recommended Analysis -

-* Have you Puchased bike or not?
+* Have you Purchased a bike or not?

-* How much you travel from your bike?
+* How much do you travel on your bike?

 * How old are you?